 Benefits through the Department of Veterans Affairs are only available under limited circumstances.
 The type of disability and the nature of a service member’s discharge from active duty determine if benefits are an option.
 A veterans’ benefits attorney in Memphis could help determine if someone is eligible for benefits.

-Should someone meet all of the necessary criteria, service connection disability is granted, compensation is provided based on the severity of the disability.
+Should someone meet all of the necessary criteria, service connection disability is granted, and compensation is provided based on the severity of the disability.
 The VA will rate someone’s disability on a scale of zero to 100 percent in ten-percent increments.
 The more disabling a condition, the higher the rating.

 Nature of Discharge